I invite you today to look at the negativity bias: this is a very important concept, and I bet you are probably familiar with it already.

 What they found was striking: the ratio of positive to negative statements was below 1 in low-performing teams and was up to 6 in high-performing ones.

 In couple relationships, according to John Gottman, it seems that this ratio should be over 5 to 1.
 John Gottman is an American psychologist, professor emeritus of psychology at the University of Washington, who has worked for over four decades on divorce prediction and marital stability.
-He wrote several good books on the subject, I can recommend “The relationship cure” as a good starting point.

 So, here’s a challenge for you, if you want to accept it: in your next team meeting, or at home with your partner, start keeping a count of the positive vs. negative statements and see where the ratio is.
-And if it’s not looking very bright, start using more positive statements.
+And if it’s not looking very bright, use more positive statements.
 And share this concept with your team/your life partner.
 Let’s get more positive 😊!

 Magda.